Partner Strategy14 min read

 Structure your partner activation around 30-day milestones:

-• First 30 days: Complete onboarding, product training, and first promotional activity (blog post, social share, or lead introduction).
-Goal: partner is actively promoting.
+• First 30 days: Complete onboarding, services overview, and first referral activity (an introduction, a mention to a client, or a warm lead).
+Goal: partner is actively referring.

-• Days 31-60: First qualified lead or deal registered.
-Provide co-selling support on their first opportunity.
+• Days 31-60: First qualified introduction or deal registered.
+Provide handoff support on their first opportunity.
 Goal: partner has pipeline in motion.

-• Days 61-90: First closed deal and commission earned.
+• Days 61-90: First signed contract and referral fee earned.
 Conduct a business review to identify what's working and where to improve.
 Goal: partner has proven the model works for them.

 Partners who don't hit these milestones need intervention — a check-in call, additional training, or sometimes an honest conversation about whether the partnership is the right fit.